-The software in a clone phone is different from what obtains on the original device.
+The software in a clone iPhone is different from what obtains on the original device from Apple.
 Even with the hardware, while the design is a replica of the real thing, it isn’t the same. iPhone clones do not use the exact same materials (and quality) that Apple uses for their phones.

 And this is because those clones are much more affordable than real iPhones.
 There are iPhone clones on sale for as low as $170.
 You won’t find any brand new original iPhone to buy for that price.